FAIRmat-NFDI/AreaC-DOC/docs/custom_schemas/h5md/observables.md

 :   allowed values of `x`, `y`, `z`, `xy`, `yz`, `xz`, `xyz`.
 The direction/s used for calculating the correlation function.

 * `n_times`
 :   number of times windows for the calculation of the correlation function.
-Can also be infered from dimensions of `times`.
+Can also be inferred from dimensions of `times`.

 * `times`
 :   time values used for calculating the correlation function (i.e., &Delta;t values).